Privacy Notice and Cookies

 1.2) We may process data about your use of the Site (usage data).
 This may include your geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your use.
 This data is obtained through Google Analytics and will be aggregated and anonymised in such a way that it contains no information pertaining to any identifiable individual at all – as such it is not actually personal data but we address it in this Notice for completeness’s sake.
 We process usage data for the purpose of improving our Site.

-1.3) We may process information contained in or relating to any communication that you send to us, whether through the Site, by email, through social media, or otherwise.
+1.3) We may process information contained in or relating to any communication that you send to us or that we send to you, whether through the Site, by email, through social media, or otherwise.
 All of this information together is correspondence data.
 This may include the communication content and metadata associated with the communication, as well as any contact details you provide to us such as your name, email address, phone number, job title, address or social media username.
 We process correspondence data for the purposes of communicating with you and record-keeping.
+Although we have never yet sent marketing communications (we haven’t the time to draft them!) it’s possible that in the future we may send clients updates about our business, or developments in the law, from time to time.
+If we do, we will ensure that you can opt out of receiving them.

 Personal data we obtain from others